tbitu/sami-chat-spa/README.md

 # Sámi Chat SPA

 Chat with AI assistants (Google Gemini and OpenAI ChatGPT) in Northern Sami.
-The app translates your Sami messages to Norwegian, sends them to the AI, and translates responses back to Sami using local TartuNLP translation models.
+The app translates your Sami messages to Norwegian, sends them to the AI, and translates responses back to Sami using TartuNLP translation models.

 ## Features